 How Does A Permeable Interlocking Concrete Pavement System Work?

-A PICP system works by allowing stormwater to infiltrate directly back into the soil before it can be carried into our storm drains while maintaining structural integrity suitable for vehicular and pedestrian traffic.
+A PICP system works by allowing rainwater to infiltrate directly back into the soil before it can be carried into storm drains while preventing flooding and maintaining structural integrity suitable for vehicular and pedestrian traffic.
 There are a lot of components involved in creating an entire permeable concrete paver system that differentiates them from a traditional concrete paver project.
 Unlike a standard concrete paver project that is installed over a base of compacted 5/8” minus gravel and bedding sand, permeable pavers require the installation of a more comprehensive system.
 Once the area is excavated, an installer will lay down a geotextile, which serves as a filter for heavy metals and other pollutants.
 On top of this will be an open graded sub-base of ¾” – 2” gravel (no fines), which serves as a reservoir for stormwater runoff, topped by another open-graded base of ¾” aggregates (no fines), a bedding course of ¼” gravel (no fines), and finally the permeable pavers.
-As mentioned earlier, these permeable pavers have larger gaps (voids) between joints compared to standard interlocking concrete pavers that allow stormwater to percolate directly back into the base.
+These permeable pavers have larger gaps (voids) between joints compared to standard interlocking concrete pavers that allow stormwater to percolate directly back into the base.
 Check out the video to see how a permeable paver system works.

 How Much Do Permeable Pavers Cost?

 There are a lot of factors that come into play when installing any type of concrete paver.
 The project’s location, the soil quality, accessibility, and timeline all come into consideration when a project is priced out.
-Permeable pavers are roughly the same price as any other concrete paver, however because of the work involved in adding drainage and washed aggregates, installation costs can run higher.
+Permeable pavers are roughly the same price as any other concrete paver, however, because of the work involved in adding drainage and washed aggregates, installation costs can run higher.
 Generally, homeowners can expect pay between $22 to $26 per square foot to have a permeable paver system installed by a contractor.
 In comparison, a standard interlocking concrete paver project will run a homeowner between $18 and $22 per square foot when professionally installed.

 Where Can I Buy Permeable Pavers?